 What are Endogenic and Exogenic Forces?

 Clearly, the surface of the earth is not flat but is rather unevenly spread out due to the presence of landforms including mountains, plains, hills, etc. These uneven landforms are formed and deformed over a period of time, in an ongoing process, due to the influence of internal and external forces from within and above the surface of the earth.

-Simply put, we can define endogenic forces (internal) and exogenic forces (external) as the two major geomorphic forces that leads to the earth’s movements, and gives shape to the earth’s surface.
+Simply put, we can define endogenic forces (internal) and exogenic forces (external) as the two major geomorphic forces that lead to the earth’s movements and gives shape to the earth’s surface.

 When these internal and external changes occur continuously, chemical changes and stress are triggered on the surface of the earth, which eventually leads to the formation of uneven terrains.

 Endogenic Forces – Internal Forces

 Endogenic forces or endogenetic forces are the forces that originate inside the earth, therefore also called internal forces.
 These internal forces lead to vertical and horizontal movements, and result in subsidence, land upliftment, volcanism, faulting, folding, earthquakes, etc.,

 - Endogenic forces are land building forces that play a crucial role in the formation of the earth’s crust.

 - These are also called internal forces as they form, originate and are located below the surface of the earth.

 - Primordial heat, radioactivity, tidal and rotational friction from the earth results in the creation of this energy.

 - The main processes involved under this are volcanism, folding, and faulting.

 - Slow movements: These are also referred to as Diastrophic forces.
 It results in changes over a period of time.

 - Sudden movements: As the name suggests, these are the visible movements, and includes significant landform changes like earthquakes and volcanic eruptions.

 Slow Movements (Diastrophic forces)

 In simple terms, Diastrophic forces can be defined as the forces that are created due to the movement of the solid material on the earth’s surface.
 This includes all the processes that raise, move or build up the parts on the earth’s surface.